Student Requirements - Navigating the Program

 Graduate Studies approval of final thesis draft

-Final Progress Sheet - Represents final committee approval
+Final Progress Form (obtain from Office of Graduate Studies) - Represents final committee approval

 All these must meet university deadlines for the semester.

 Specific Requirements for the MS in Biological Sciences: